niamh-d/niamh-d/README.md

 👩‍🏫 I am a former highschool languages teacher, academic, and 💸 anti-money laundering compliance professional.

 📍 I am originally from Ireland 🇮🇪 but have been living in Estonia 🇪🇪 for many years.

-🎮 I am learning to design and develop video games using Godot, C#, Unity, and Blender.

-📱 I am learning Android native development with Kotlin.

 ## Skills